 Individual departments, programs, or campus organizations wishing to permanently install video equipment shall submit a request to their appropriate vice president, with a statement justifying the benefit of installing such equipment.
 The statement must include the proposed location of the device(s), location of the monitor, location of secure storage of recorded media, and the retention schedule for recorded media.
 The source of funding for the installation must be specifically identified as part of the request.

-The appropriate vice president will forward the request along with his/her recommendation to the Vice President for Administration.
+The appropriate vice president will forward the request along with their recommendation to the Vice President for Administration.

 The Vice President for Administration will review the request.
 After consultation with the University Police Department, the Office of General Counsel, and the University President, the Vice President for Administration will approve or disapprove the installation of the video media services.